Creating an Action

 Insert Before

-Location in the current list of actions for a state in which to insert the action.
-Actions for the same trigger type execute in the order in which they appear on the Actions subtab for the state.
+Where the action should appear in the list for the state's actions.
+Actions for the same trigger type run in the order listed on the Actions subtab for the state.

 Use this field to reorder actions in a state.
 See Reordering Actions.